 Shochu vs. Soju

 Koreans drink a similar drink called soju, which is rice-distilled.
-It too has recently gained enormous popularity and Anheuser-Busch distributes a soju brand called Ku.
+It also has recently gained enormous popularity and Anheuser-Busch distributes a soju brand called Ku.

 To add to the confusion around the two drinks, in New York and California there is a loophole in liquor laws allowing restaurants without a full liquor license to serve soju, as long as it contains no more than 24 percent alcohol.
 Since this doesn’t apply to shochu, you may see some of the Japanese spirit labeled as the Korean soju.